Yurzi/mtcnn-pytorch/README.md

 You can use the tool script to complete the dataset manually.

 The script will manage to finish successfully with fallback mechanism
-- if raw folder don't has partition the script will fallback to use configs/config_name.py's settings
+- if raw folder don't has partition, the script will fallback to use configs/config_name.py's settings
-- if --config is not set the script will fallback to default.py under configs folder
+- if --config is not set, the script will fallback to default.py under configs folder
-- if --path is not seth the script will fallback to config.py 's settings
+- if --path is not set, the script will fallback to config.py 's settings
 - if default.py is not existed, a exception will be raised

 ```shell